AnAngryRaven/obsidian-open-sidebar-on-hover/README.md

-# Open Sidebar on Hover
+# (DISCONTINUED) Open Sidebar on Hover

+## THIS PLUGIN HAS BEEN DISCONTINUED.
+PLEASE SEE [THIS LINK](https://github.com/bwya77/obsidian-quick-peek-sidebar) FOR ONE JUST LIKE IT THAT IS ACTIVELY MAINTAINED!

+Old README continued below.

+## Archived README:

 This is a simple plugin that allows you to hover to both expand and collapse the sidebars!